 As a result, AI often changes how work is performed rather than replacing the role entirely.

-For a deeper explanation of this shift, How AI Is Changing Knowledge Work explores how these tools are transforming professional workflows.
+For a deeper explanation of this shift, see 👉 How AI Is Changing Knowledge Work.

 One of the biggest challenges in adopting AI tools is unrealistic expectations.

-A more practical approach is to recognize that AI works best when it:
+A more practical approach is recognizing that AI works best when it:

 accelerates routine tasks